Course Overview

 - Three Quizzes (45%) : Each quiz will be a mix of multiple-choice and descriptive questions.
 Every quiz will only be based on the papers discussed during lectures and recitations preceding that quiz.

-- Class Project (15%) Students will form teams of 4 to conduct a detailed literature survey and/or original research and/or implementation on one of the following project topics.
+- Class Project (20%) Students will form teams of 3-5 to conduct a original research and implementation for one of the following project topics.
 Projects on a topic outside this list are also welcome -- please contact the instructor to discuss your idea.
-At the end of semester, each team will need to submit a 4-page review paper and give a 15-min project presentation.
+At the end of semester, each team give a 15-min project presentation and submit a project report.

-- Hyperparameter optimization in Distributed and Federated ML
+- Hyperparameter optimization: Tuning hyperparameters in Distributed and Federated ML

 Collaboration Policy